Getting the best 18650 battery is a pretty complicated process and especially if you are totally new to the Lithium-ion 18650 world.

 Sitting at an opposite spectrum we have this 18650 battery from Sanyo.
 It is designed with a maximum CDR of 10A which means that you should use it in less demanding devices.

-On the flip side, it has 3450mAh of capacity.
-An absolute monster of a battery that will power your battery packs, flashlights, DIY projects with ease for a long time as long as you use it under the 10A discharge rate.
+On the flip side, it has 3450mAh of capacity which means better run time.
+An absolute monster of a battery that will power your battery packs, flashlights, DIY projects with excellent performance for a long time as long as you use it under the 10A discharge rate.

 This battery can be bought with flat, with a button top or with a PCB protection and button top.